Shifting to EVs is not enough. The deeper problem is our car dependence

 With gas prices soaring above $2 a litre for the first time in May and Atlantic Canada's record temperatures serving as yet another reminder that the world is rapidly warming, it's clear that we desperately need to rethink our transport system.
 But is the government focusing too much on electric vehicles instead of encouraging more people to ditch their cars altogether?

 Electric vehicles tend to produce fewer emissions over their life cycles than equivalent vehicles powered by fossil fuels, but the framing often used by government and industry that they are "zero emissions" is misleading.

-Unlike a conventional vehicle whose emissions come from burning fossil fuels, a greater share of an EV's emissions come from its production; more specifically, its battery.
+Unlike a conventional vehicle, whose emissions come from burning fossil fuels, a greater share of an EV's emissions comes from its production; more specifically, its battery.
 This is the side of the EV that often doesn't make it into the ad campaigns.